n1nj4z33/iqoptionapi/README.md

 ## This repository only support pull requests,i am not direct fix any or add any api in here
 ## last version 6.2 will be privacy IQoptionapi

-### version 6.2 feture
+## version 6.2 feture

-copy trade will top winner

-## if you register now only 50USD each month

-## if you regist after 1/30 100USD each month

-## if you want to regist sent email to me:yihsun1992@gmail.com

-## privacy IQoptionapi 6.3 feature

 IQoptionapi 6.3 document
 https://lu-yi-hsun.github.io/iqoptionapi_private/

+copy trade will top winner

+## register private version

+if you register now only 50USD each month

+if you regist after 1/30 100USD each month

+if you want to regist sent email to me:yihsun1992@gmail.com